 What’s the most time you’ve spent on hold with customer service?
 How frustrated were you?
 Imagine a world where that wait time is non-existent.
-That’s just part of the potential future of Slack-First Service.
+That’s just part of the potential future with Slack as your Digital HQ for Service.

 Clara Shih, the CEO of Service Cloud, explains some of the wide-ranging benefits of bringing Service Cloud into Slack, from reducing wait times, finding experts faster, to even party parrot emojis.

 Q. Starting with the most important question, what’s your favorite emoji or gif?